ugwun/openai-spring-boot-starter/README.md

 If you want to contribute, please fork the project and submit a pull request.
 Unit and SpringBoot integration tests are would be appreciated.

 The repo is unstable and under heavy development, so please be patient.

+You can read about the progress here: https://medium.com/@cyrilsadovsky/creating-openai-springboot-library-1st-part-e8c6ecbb6b56